 As you can see, a lot of the symptoms are common childhood struggles.
 Because of this, it may take a while before the child is diagnosed.
 If your child has any of these symptoms, it would not hurt to take them to a doctor in order to make sure that JHD is not the reason.

 Over time, HD gets worse, and those who have it may wonder how long it will be until death.
-Death by HD, or an HD related symptom, will happen.
+Death due to HD, or an HD related symptom, is essentially a certainty.
 There is no cure, or any way to reverse it.
-However, the time of death can differ.
+However, the amount of time someone with HD has will differ.
 Sometimes, those with HD can live 30 years after they were diagnosed.
 If you were diagnosed with HD in your 40s, you may be able to live a full life still.
 However, you may also have 10 years to live.
 Those with JHD tend to have shorter lives.

-HD not only kills you by destroying your brain, but its symptoms can also lead to death.
-As mentioned above, depression you may get from HD may lead to suicide.
+HD is fatal because it not only destroys the brain, but its symptoms can also lead to death.
 This can usually occur before the total loss of brain functions.
 Many of us do not want to live without being in a full state of mind.
-Suicide may also occur before diagnoses.

-Because of their trouble with balance, death by HD can be due to falling.
+Because those with HD have trouble with balance, death can be due to falling.
 HD can also cause you to have trouble swallowing, meaning that death by choking can happen as well.

 Although there is no cure and no way to stop or reverse deterioration, there are ways to slow down HD, or help treat its symptoms.